Biogen (BIIB)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Biogen’s ROIC has unfortunately decreased.
+Unfortunately, Biogen’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-We were impressed by how significantly Biogen blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance missed after being lowered.
-This is weighing on shares, and the stock traded down 4.2% to $142 immediately following the results.
+We were impressed by how significantly Biogen blew past analysts’ full-year EPS guidance expectations this quarter.
+We were also glad its revenue and EPS in the reported quarter outperformed Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $185.89 immediately following the results.

 13. Is Now The Time To Buy Biogen?

-Biogen isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its impressive operating margins show it has a highly efficient business model, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We see the value of companies making people healthier, but in the case of Biogen, we’re out.
+For starters, its revenue has declined over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its diminishing returns show management's prior bets haven't worked out.